Limited Medium Support

 To create a Medium Integration Token:

 - Click on your User account icon

 - Click Get Integration Token

-- Paste it into the Access Token field in Weblog Configuration
+- Paste the token into the Access Token field in Weblog Configuration

-Abstracts and Categories are ignored, so you can leave those fields blank when using the post dialog.
+Abstracts and Categories are ignored, so those fields are not available when publishing to Medium.

-Yeah it really sucks that Medium has an incredibly lame API.
-But being able to get an initial post to Medium is still pretty useful especially if you do a good job of editing your posts before you send them up to Medium for public sharing.
+Although frustrating the limited Medium API support, being able to get an initial post to Medium is still very useful especially if you do a good job of editing your posts before you finalize our post and publish it to Medium for public sharing.

 Comment or report problem with topic